Mon-Fri 7:00-15:00

 The herbs in this blend replenish the Qi of the Heart, which is important for proper heart function.
 It is used for cardiovascular problems, heart insufficiency and significant fatigue associated with movement.

 A modern Chinese medicine blend for an overall boost in vitality.
-The range of the blend is wide.
-It can be used wherever there is a need to quickly replenish Qi and blood, i.e. for states of fatigue, pallor and coldness.
+The range of the mixture is wide.
+It can be used wherever there is a need to quickly replenish Qi and blood, i.e. in states of fatigue, pallor and coldness.
 Both to support vitality and for athletes to enhance performance and improve recovery.
 Other indications may be lack of breast milk, poorly healing wounds, or signs of premature aging.
 In very busy individuals, it can be taken to prevent burnout and to maintain mental function.
 The blend is formulated to support the Spleen, Lungs, Liver and Kidneys.

 They can manifest anywhere on the body and tend to migrate and change in intensity.
 Chronic fatigue, digestive problems, psychological obesity and chronic inflammation are typical.
 In the case of parasites, which includes Lyme disease, neurological disorders are added.